-Science of Beauty
+Science of Beauty in 3D

 New technologies are taking the beauty industry by storm.
 From skin repair to eyelashes, these techniques are changing the way the industry defines beauty.
 Take a look at some of Elara’s work for the industry, including our microblading animation and other examples of the latest beauty technology.